What is an interest-only mortgage?

 Can you switch from an Interest-Only Mortgage to a Repayment mortgage?

-Firstly you should speak to your existing mortgage provider and see if this is an option and secondly speak to a mortgage broker who can explore the whole mortgage market and give you advice around the most suitable mortgages available based upon your circumstances.
+Firstly you should speak to your existing mortgage provider and see if this is an option and secondly speak to a mortgage broker who can explore the whole mortgage market and give you advice about the most suitable mortgages available based upon your circumstances.
 If you have bad credit registered and are unable to change to a repayment mortgage you could look at making regular overpayments and reduce the capital balance that way.

 Still looking for more advice on interest-only mortgages and how they work, just complete our short contact form here.